ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 Thankfully it's easy enough to configure CPAN to follow the default options with the `prerequisites_policy` option.
 Open the CPAN console by running `cpan`.

-__Note:__ If it asks you a set of questions instead of giving you a prompt then CPAN wasn't configured when you started.
-Set them all to default (hit enter) except `prerequisites_policy` which needs to be changed to `follow`.
-After the proxies section you'll be asked for a [local CPAN mirror](http://www.cpan.org/SITES.html).
+__Note:__ If CPAN hasn't been configured before you'll be asked if you want it to "configure as much as possible automatically", choose yes then follow the instructions below.
+However if you do want to go through them manually you'll be asked for a [local CPAN mirror](http://www.cpan.org/SITES.html) after the proxies section.

 To configure type the following into the CPAN console: